souzafcharles/Java-Spring-React-Fullstack/Backend/digitalMenu/README.md

 - **Spring Initializr Configuration:**
     - **Build Tool:** Maven;
     - **Programming Language:** Java 21;
-    - **Packaging Type:** JAR;
+    - **Packaging Type:** JAR.

 - **Required Dependencies:**
     - **Spring Web:** For building RESTful APIs and handling HTTP requests;
     - **Spring Data JPA:** For database access and ORM (Object Relational Mapping);
+    - **H2 Database:** For in-memory database support during development and testing;
     - **PostgreSQL Driver:** For connecting to PostgreSQL databases;
+    - **Liquibase Core:** For database schema migration management;
     - **Spring Boot DevTools:** For enhancing developer experience with automatic restarts and live reloads;
     - **dotenv-java:** For environment variable management;
-    - **H2 Database:** For in-memory database support during development and testing;
-    - **Flyway Core:** For database version control and migrations.

 ***

-### 2. Configuration of Profiles and Environment:
+### 2. Configuration of Profiles, Environment and Database Migrations:

-- This section covers the setup and configuration of application profiles, environment-specific properties, and environment variable management.
+- This section covers the setup and configuration of application profiles, environment-specific properties, environment variable management, and database migrations.

 #### 2.1.
 Configuration of the `application.properties` File: